KLunos/IT-Portfolio/pfsense.md/README.md

 ## Purpose
 I built pfSense as an edge firewall and router for my home lab to practice real-world network segmentation, access control, and troubleshooting.

-## Virtual Machine Hyper-V Specifications
+## Virtual Machine Specifications (Hyper-V)
+- These are the resources I allocated for this virtual machine to run well on my laptop.
+  - Name:
+  - Disk drive space:
+  - Memory:
+  - CPU cores:

 ## What I Built
 - WAN/LAN routing using pfSense as the gateway